ThibautGery/docker-logging-example/article.md

 application in a database where we can query them.

-This article will be build around an example where our application will only be nginx and our database will be Elasticsearch and Kibana to show beautiful graphs and diagrams.
+This article will be built around an example where our application will only be nginx and our database will be Elasticsearch and Kibana to show beautiful graphs and diagrams.
 The code of the example is available on [github](https://github.com/ThibautGery/docker-logging-example).